 A declaration of invalidity asserts that the marriage was never valid in the first place.
 From that point forward it is as if it never existed.
 On a technical level, you were never married.

-Either spouse can petition for a declaration of invalidity, though they must provide proof of why the union should be voided.
+Either spouse can petition for a declaration of invalidity, though they must prove why the union should be voided.
 This burden falls on the person seeking the annulment.

 How to File for Declaration of Invalidity?

 Once you do all of this, there will be a hearing.
-Both parties then have the chance to state their cases about why the marriage is or isn’t legitimate.
+Both parties then state their cases about why the marriage is or isn’t legitimate.

 Related Reading: A Guide to File for Divorce in Washington